stevenplatt/homelab/docker/README.md

 A 26B+ model is roughly the practical floor for OpenHands to be useful — smaller models often loop or fail to follow the agent's tool-use protocol.
 Gemma 4 26B-A4B (the default in this stack) works for most tasks and benefits from large context windows; for harder multi-step problems, switching to a reasoning-tuned model like DeepSeek-R1-Distill-Qwen-32B is worth the trade-off in context room.

+### Using CrewAI Studio

+CrewAI Studio gives you a no-code Streamlit UI for assembling multi-agent crews — define agents, tasks, tools, and run a crew end-to-end — and persists everything in the `crewai-db` postgres.
+It's the visual counterpart to the code-first workflow inside `agent-tools`.
+The local lemonade endpoint is pre-wired via `OPENAI_API_BASE` / `OPENAI_API_KEY`, and `OPENAI_PROXY_MODELS` controls which model names show up in the dropdown.

+Because the upstream project doesn't publish a pre-built image, the service builds from the [strnad/CrewAI-Studio](https://github.com/strnad/CrewAI-Studio) git repo on first `docker compose up`.
+The first build pulls a few hundred MB of Python deps and takes a couple of minutes; subsequent ups reuse the layer cache.

+Crews and agent definitions live in the `crewai-db-data` volume — surviving `docker compose down` but wiped by `docker compose down -v`.

 ## Configuration

 All knobs are inlined directly in [docker-compose.yml](docker-compose.yml) — there is no `.env` file.
 Edit the YAML and `docker compose up -d` to apply.